What is the Energy Performance Certificate?

 The advantages could win out

-Overall, the Energy Performance Certificate is a very important aspect for building owners trying to sell or rent their property.
+Overall, the Energy Performance Certificate is a crucial aspect for building owners trying to sell or rent their property.
 It provides information on the energy efficiency of the building by creating a scale from A to G. This standardised measurement can serve as a valuable tool for Australians as they travel through the complexities of the real estate market.
 It can, also, hopefully reduce greenhouse emissions and lower overall energy consumption, making homes cheaper to run.

 Subscribe